MahmoudKhalid22/react-jonas-course/sec-10-Thinking-in-React-Components-Composition-Reusability/readme.md

 So first of all, as we starting on our component, we should get into the mindset that any component is always created by someone, and always consumed by someone. so think in terms of there being a creator and consumer of a component, so different entities, even if it's just yourself.

-So basically the creator is the person buildingn a component, and defining what props the component can accept.
+So basically the creator is the person building a component, and defining what props the component can accept.
 While the consumer uses the component somewhere in the application by specifying values for the props.

 Now the reason for separation between creator and consumer, even if you're just working on your own, is that if we have this mindset, we can think of the component props as the public API of the component.
 So as a component creator / when we choose what props the consumer is allowed to pass in, we are essentially defining the public interface for our component and, at the same time, we're choosing how much complexity of the component we want to expose to the consumer of the API because the component is basically just an abstraction. so we're encapsulating a part of the UI and associated logic into a component, and allow consumers to interact with that component via props.